yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 Here is an example of execution[^2]:

 [^2]: I know I'm cheating.
-But I will talk about non-strict later.
+But I will talk about non-strictness later.

 <pre>
 *Main> evenSum [1..5]